breylaude/blog/_posts/2024-08-25-limitations-of-security.md

 comments: true
 ---

-Understanding the fundamental limitations that go along with our security principles -- the CIA triad.
+Understanding the fundamental limitations that go along with the CIA triad.

 For example, one of the most fundamental, if not the most fundamental trade-off, exists between security and functionality.
 And this trade off works as follows: